aurer/java-lessV8/README.md

 Limitations
 ===========
 * If you run multiple JVM then you must use different library locations
-* LessCompilerV8 isn't threadsafe but can accessed from different threads (synchronized needed)
+* LessCompilerV8 isn't threadsafe but can accessed from different threads (synchronization needed)